bytefish/bytefish.de/content/blog/validating_algorithms.md

 category: computer vision
 slug: validating_algorithms
 author: Philipp Wagner
+summary: OpenCV2 comes with various face recognition algorithms and questions about the performance have been \
+    raised quite often.
+In this article scikit-learn is used to show how to perform a cross-validation on a \ given model and image data.

 # Validating Algorithms #

 This post was originally written for the [OpenCV QA forum](http://answers.opencv.org/questions).
 I post it here, because I think it's a great example of how Open Source projects make your life easy.

 ## introduction ##

 Actually validating algorithms is a very interesting topic and it's really not that hard.
 In this post I'll show how to validate your algorithms (I'll take the FaceRecognizer in this example).
 As always in my posts I will show it with a full source code example, because I think it's much easier to explain stuff by code.

 So whenever people tell me *"my algorithm performs bad"*, I ask them: